Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Discussion and Conclusions

-A second, equally important contribution lies in the introduction of a general-purpose methodological toolbox to analyze the interaction between evolution and learning.
-The metrics developed to characterize learning dynamics (burn-in time, learning speed, volatility, and maximum reward) enable a principled, quantitative analysis of how morphology affects learnability.
-This toolbox is domain-agnostic and can support investigations in a wide range of embodied AI systems that combine evolution with learning.
+For our second objective, to gain insight into the interaction of morphological evolution and learning, we have introduced new metrics to analyze this interaction.
+These metrics can replace the learning delta from \cite{Miras2020EvoLearn} if reinforcement learning is being used as a learner within the evolutionary algorithm.
+Specifically, we characterized the learning dynamics through the time of fastest learning progress, learning speed, stability, and maximum reward, enabling a principled, quantitative analysis of how morphology affects learnability.
+This toolbox is applicable to a wide range of applications and can support investigations in embodied AI systems that combine evolution with learning.

-Beyond these technical contributions, our findings raise interesting theoretical questions.
-For instance, the observation that evolved drones tend to exhibit lower symmetry despite improved performance challenges conventional assumptions about the role of symmetry in design.
-Additionally, the apparent selection for morphologies that are `easier to learn' suggests an emergent form of morphological bias induced by the learning process.
-This phenomenon warrants deeper exploration.

-Future work will investigate the impact of explicit symmetry constraints, the dynamics of morphological canalization, and the potential of Lamarckian learning schemes.
-Moreover, applying this framework to real-world hardware will help validate the transferability of evolved morphologies.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

 The research reported in this paper was supported by the European Commission Horizon project SPEAR, EU grant number 101119774, https://www.spear-robotics.com/.